Phobjika Tour + Jomolhari, 14 days

 # Itinerary Program

-5 Punakha / Wangdue – Paro Early morning hike to Khamsum Yulley Namgyal Chorten with wonderful view of the valley and it‘s terraced paddy fields.
-Visit of Punakha dzong, which counts as the most intricately decorated castle in the kingdom.
-Short walk to Chhimmy lhakhang temple, devoted to 15th century saint Drukpa Kunley, known as “Divine madman”, who taught Buddhism by singing, drinking and scandalous sexual exploits.
-If time permits, also visit Sangchhen Dorji Lhuendrup Lhakhang nunnery with Bhutanese and Nepali style stupa, overlooking the valley from the high hill.
-Evening drive to Paro.
+5 Punakha / Wangdue – Paro Early morning short hike to Khamsum Yulley Namgyal Chorten with wonderful views of the valley and it’s terraced paddy fields. ➜ Optionally you can consider rafting on the Mo Chhu (easy) or Pho Chhu (thrilling) river. ➜ Continue with visit of Punakha dzong, dubbed as “Palace of the Great Happinnes” which counts as the most intricately decorated castle in the kingdom and used to be winter seat of the Bhutanese rulers. ➜ Short walk to Chhimmy lhakhang temple, devoted to the 15th century saint Drukpa Kunley, known as “Divine madman”, who allegedly taught Buddhism by singing, drinking and scandalous sexual exploits.
+Way to temple is perched by houses decorated with phallic symbols, as commemoration of the saint's antics.
+Temple is also known as fertility booster, attracting childless couples from all over the Bhutan and foreign countries as well. ➜ If time permits, also visit Sangchhen Dorji Lhuendrup Lhakhang nunnery with Bhutanese and Nepali style stupa, overlooking the valley from the high hill. ➜ Afternoon drive to Paro.

-7 Trek: Gunitsawa – Thangthangkha Distance 16 km, 7-8 hours, 770 m ascent, 10 m descent, camp altitude 3,610 m.
-On this long day there is a lot of up and downs, mostly through the forest along the Paro chhu river.
-Finally, you will reach to large chorten on the junction, where you will need take trail to the left.
-After about half hour, you will reach to Thangthangtha campsite.
-The place is equipped with dilapidated toilets, kitchen house and caretaker's dwelling.
+7 Trek: Gunitsawa – Thangthangkha Trek 16 km, 7-8 hours, ➚ 770 m, ➘ 10 m, camp altitude 3610 m. ➜ On this long day there are a lot of up and downs, mostly through the forest along the Paro chhu river.
+Finally, you will reach to large chorten on the junction, where you will need take trail to the left. ➜ After about half hour, you will reach to Thangthangtha campsite.
+The place is equipped with dilapidated toilets, kitchen house, and caretaker's dwelling.
 If weather permits, you might glimpse the first great view of Jomolhari, best photographed right from the toilets.
-Camp is cold and it gets dark early.
+Camp is cold, and it gets dark early.

-8 Trek: Thangthangkha – Jangothang Distance 10 km, 5-6 hours, 480 m ascent, camp altitude 4,080 m.
-If you did not see Jomolhari peak in the evening, you still have a chance to get a great view this morning.
-The trek continues up the Paro chhu valley which widens into patches of alpine meadow and scanty growths of forest.
+8 Trek: Thangthangkha – Jangothang Trek 10 km, 5-6 hours, ➚ 480 m, camp altitude 4,080 m. ➜ If you did not see Jomolhari peak in the evening, you still have a chance to get a great view this morning. ➜ The trek continues up the Paro chhu valley which widens into patches of alpine meadow and scanty growths of forest.
 You will cross an army checkpoint along the way and enjoy a spectacular view of high mountain ridges and snow-capped peaks.
-In this area yaks and their herder’s homes become a regular feature of the landscape.
-Passing the villages Soe, Takethang and Dangochang is another asset on this day.
-After reaching Jangothang, one of the most beautiful campsites of the Himalayas, you can enjoy most spectacular view of Jomolhari over the ruins of ancient temple or fortress.
+In this area yaks and their herder’s homes become a regular feature of the landscape. ➜ Passing the villages Soe, Takethang, and Dangochang is another asset on this day. ➜ After reaching Jangothang, one of the most beautiful campsites of the Himalayas, you can enjoy most spectacular view of Jomolhari over the ruins of ancient temple or fortress.

-10 Trek: Jangothang – Chore (Dhumzo) Trek: 16 km, 6-7 hours, 810 m ascent, 1090 m descent, crossing Bonte-la (4890 m), camp altitude 3,800 m.
-Start steep climb of 300 m in short distance.
+10 Trek: Jangothang – Chore (Dhumzo) Trek 16 km, 6-7 hours, ➚ 810 m, ➘ 1090 m, crossing Bonte-la (4890 m), camp altitude 3,800 m. ➜ Start steep climb of 300 m in a short distance.
 After strenuous climb, you will be rewarded with flat or mildly ascending path around beautiful lakes.
-The views of Jomolhari and Jiychu Drake are breathtaking.
-Continue ascent to Bonte-la pass.
-It's quite likely, that there will be some mild snow here.
-After crossing the pass with prayer flags, it will take about 3-4 hours descending through steep gully to Soi Yaksa valley.
+The views of Jomolhari and Jiychu Drake are breathtaking. ➜ Continue ascent to Bonte-la pass.
+It's quite likely, that there will be some mild snow here. ➜ After crossing the pass with prayer flags, it will take about 3-4 hours descending through steep gully to Soi Yaksa valley.

-11 Trek: Chore (Dhumzo) – Thombu shong Trek: 11 km, 4-5 hours, 720 m ascent, 340 m descent, camping at 4,120 m.
-Climb through the rhodendron forest and along the ruins of the old castle monastery Sey Dzong to Tagulung-la pass (4,540 m).
-From the summit you can have a spectacular views of the Jomolhari, Jichu Drake and even Kanchenjunga and Makalu peaks in great distance to the west.
-After some walk you descend to the Thombu valley, the last camp of the trek.
+11 Trek: Chore (Dhumzo) – Thombu shong Trek 11 km, 4-5 hours, ➚ 720 m, ➘ 340 m, camping at 4120 m. ➜ Climb through the rhododendron forest and along the ruins of the old castle monastery Sey Dzong to Tagulung-la pass (4,540 m).
+From the summit, you can have a spectacular view of the Jomolhari, Jichu Drake, and even Kanchenjunga and Makalu peaks in great distance to the west. ➜ After some walk you descend to the Thombu valley, the last camp of the trek.

-12 Trek: Thombu shong – Gunitsawa, drive to Paro Trek: 15 km, 5-6 hours, 150 m ascent, 1380 m descent.
-Short and steep climb through rhododendron bushes to the summit of Thombu la pass (4,270 m) and continue on the ridge with great views of surrounding and distant mountains.
-Shortly after you start descending steeply for about 2-3 hours until you reach military camp of Gunitsawa, where the whole trek started.
+12 Trek: Thombu shong – Gunitsawa, drive to Paro Trek 15 km, 5-6 hours, ➚ 150 m, ➘ 1380 m. ➜ Short and steep climb through rhododendron bushes to the summit of Thombu la pass (4270 m) and continue on the ridge with great views of surrounding and distant mountains. ➜ Shortly after you start descending steeply for about 2-3 hours until you reach the military camp of Gunitsawa, where the whole trek started.
 From here you'll drive to Paro for hotel accommodation.

 14 Departure Depart from Paro airport by flight or 6 hours drive to land border in Phuntsholing.